 My work has seen me collaborate with such bodies as the Department for Transport, Wessex Water, Western Power Distribution.
 RWE npower, SaveWaterSaveMoney, Transportøkonomisk institutt Norway, lots of local authorities, and Cycling England.

-These days, I'm all about cycling.
-In 2018 I took first place in the North Cape 4000 - a non-stop 4300 km bicycle race from Italy to the top of Norway.
+Before that, in 2018 I took first place in the North Cape 4000 - a non-stop 4300 km bicycle race from Italy to the top of Norway.
 Earlier in 2018 I finished first in the TransWales bicycle ride and, in 2017, I completed the Transcontinental Cycle Race.
-Here's a short video the North Cape 4000 race made of my winning finish:

 My experiences of going from couch potato to record-breaking long-distance cyclist are captured in my book, Endless Perfect Circles.
 You can find more details, a free chapter, and links to buy a copy here.

 And just because it means so much to me, here's a short video the North Cape 4000 race made of my winning finish in 2018:

 Before I started cycling, I was an ultradistance runner.
 You can read a two-part magazine article about this here and here.
 Back when I ran, I raced UTMB, come top 10 in the Arc of Attrition and am one of a pretty small group of people to have run the Cotswold Way Century in under 24 hours.

 I appear on podcasts and programmes from time to time.
 Here are a few, from which you can learn more about my work and/or my endurance cycling